kingsdigitallab/african-rock-art/_coll_thematic/gone-fishing.md

         updated_at: !ruby/object:DateTime 2015-11-26 16:33:44.982000000 Z
       title: Fig. 5.
 Redbelly Tilapia
       description:
-      url: "//images.contentful.com/xt8ne4gbbocd/oV9yR91U3YSg2McmgeCA2/780ac15c52522b76348ecebbd4cc123d/Fig._5._Redbelly_Tilapia.jpg"
+      url: "//images.ctfassets.net/xt8ne4gbbocd/oV9yR91U3YSg2McmgeCA2/780ac15c52522b76348ecebbd4cc123d/Fig._5._Redbelly_Tilapia.jpg"
-    caption: 'Fig. 5.
-Redbelly Tilapia (Tilapia zillii).
-Image: By Niall Crotty (Niall Crotty) [CC-BY-SA-2.5], via Wikimedia Commons'
+    caption: Redbelly Tilapia (Tilapia zillii).
+Image © Niall Crotty (Wikimedia Commons)
     col_link: https://commons.wikimedia.org/wiki/File%3AFresh_tilapia.jpg
   - sys:
       id: gbhjHlWzFCKyeeiUGEkaQ
       created_at: !ruby/object:DateTime 2015-11-26 17:00:13.905000000 Z
-      updated_at: !ruby/object:DateTime 2015-11-26 17:00:13.905000000 Z
+      updated_at: !ruby/object:DateTime 2018-05-16 17:57:51.334000000 Z
       content_type_id: chapter
     title_internal: 'Thematic: fishing, chapter 3'
     body: Rock art imagery is replete with both very naturalistic representations and also those which are more conceptual or abstract in nature, and the depictions of fish are no exception.
-While the representations in Figs. 1 and 2 are clearly identifiable (and may depict a Nile perch in the former), that in Fig. 3 is more difficult to identify.
-The vertical red dots on the left of the photograph are arranged in a fish-like shape that converges at the top and bottom.
+While some representations are clearly identifiable as fish, other are more difficult to identify.
+For example, the image above from Afforzighiar shows vertical red dots on the left of the photograph are arranged in a fish-like shape that converges at the top and bottom.
 Additionally it has been deliberately placed on a section of the rock face where there is water seepage, blending the art with the natural environment.
-The dotted pattern is reminiscent of the African jewelfish (*Hemichromis letourneauxi*) (Fig. 4) or even the Redbelly Tilapia (*Tilapia zillii*) (Fig. 5), both shown to be species of fish found throughout much of the Sahara during the Holocene.
+The dotted pattern is reminiscent of the African jewelfish (*Hemichromis bimaculatus*) or even the Redbelly Tilapia (*Tilapia zillii*), both shown to be species of fish found throughout much of the Sahara during the Holocene.
   - sys:
       id: 5XJMMCBGveKKqoIc8kGEQU
       created_at: !ruby/object:DateTime 2015-11-26 16:37:00.084000000 Z
-      updated_at: !ruby/object:DateTime 2015-11-26 16:37:00.084000000 Z
+      updated_at: !ruby/object:DateTime 2018-05-16 18:04:03.162000000 Z
       content_type_id: image
     image:
       sys: